csiro-robotics/mmd-reg/README.md

 #### Test

-After tuning, test the model with:
+After either tuning the model or downloading the tuned model parameters above, test the model with:

 ```bash
 bash scripts/test_supervised.sh